-Surface water resources in and near Dixon include vernal pools, irrigation and drainage canals, and local detention ponds.
+Surface water resources in and near Dixon include vernal pools, irrigation and drainage canals, and local detention ponds, as shown in Figure NE-2.
 Vernal pools are formed by winter and spring rainwater, and last for only a few months.
-Irrigation ditches and canals flow through the lands around Dixon: the Dixon Resource Conservation District, established in 1952, restructured naturally-occurring creeks and regional drainage paths into a 70-mile system of ditches and canals known as the Dixon Drain.
+Irrigation ditches and canals flow through the lands around Dixon: the Dixon Resource Conservation District, established in 1952, restructured naturallyoccurring creeks and regional drainage paths into a 70-mile system of ditches and canals known as the Dixon Drain.
 Originally constructed to manage winter rainwaters, the Drain now also collects irrigation tailwater year-round; run-off waters drain to Ulatis Creek and Hass Slough, eventually entering the Sacramento River Delta and flowing into Suisun Bay and San Francisco Bay.
 Dixon's Ponds A, B, and C, south of the City, retain water to help to prevent flooding, are planted with native vegetation to filter water, and allow water infiltration into the ground.
-(See Chapter 6: Public Services and Facilities for a discussion of water supply, stormwater management, and drainage.)
-These water resources are subject to
+(Chapter 4: Public Facilities and Services contains more details about stormwater management in Dixon.)

-California laws that require surface waters be used beneficially (including for municipal or domestic supply, fishing, groundwater recharge, habitat, recreation, or agriculture), and require water management practices that ensure that water is not wasted.
+These water resources are subject to California laws that require surface waters be used beneficially (including for municipal or domestic supply, fishing, groundwater recharge, habitat, recreation, or agriculture), and require water management practices that ensure that water is not wasted.

 Dixon's groundwater is part of the Sacramento Valley - Solano Subbasin, which is roughly bounded by Putah Creek to the north, Davis and Fairfield to the east and west, and the San Joaquin River near Pittsburg to the south.
 Without proper management, groundwater basins can be overdrawn, leading to less storage capacity, poor water quality, less overall available water, and even ground subsidence, in which less water in the ground causes soil to compact and sink, cracking infrastructure and destabilizing buildings.
 Groundwater levels can also be impacted by urban places that contain extensive impermeable surfaces like asphalt and concrete, which restrict water infiltration into the soil.
-California's groundwater is regulated under the 2014